slint-ui/slint/api/node/README.md

 * `rowAdded(index, count)`: notify the view that rows were added.
 * `rowRemoved(index, count)`: notify the view that a row were removed.

-As an example, here is the implementation of the `ArrayModel` (which is available on `sixtyfps.ArrayModel`)
+As an example, here is the implementation of the `ArrayModel` (which is available as `slint.ArrayModel`)

 ```js
 let array = [1, 2, 3];